How to Write a Formal Complaint Letter in the UK

 Send a polite but firm follow-up if you receive no acknowledgement within 5 business days.
 Log every interaction in a simple spreadsheet: date, channel, contact name, and outcome.
 This record becomes your timeline — invaluable if the dispute goes to the Financial Ombudsman Service or the LGSCO, both of whom will want a clear chronology of events.
 And if you do reach settlement, get the agreed terms in writing before you accept any payment or close any accounts.

-Skip the writing — generate your complaint letter for United Kingdom automatically
+Skip the writing — generate your letter for United Kingdom automatically

 Our AI understands United Kingdom's legal requirements and generates a professional, jurisdiction-specific letter in minutes.